mayureshw/vivadotools/README.md

     Prints help about the properties of ip identified by vlnv string (use iplist to see vlnv strings).
 The help includes the configurable properties and supported targets of the ip.

-1. ipgen <ip vlnv> <target> [ { param val } ... ]
+1. ipgen <ip vlnv> <target> <modulename> [ { param val } ... ]

-    Generates a given target such as testbench, examples, simulation, synthesis etc as supported by the IP.
+    Generates a given target such as testbench, examples, simulation, synthesis etc as supported by the IP with given modulename for a given ip vlnv.
 To know supported targets of IPs use iphelp.
 Configurable parameters of IPs are a space separated list of parameter and its value.
 See iphelp for a list of configurable parameters.
-Preferably run this script in a clean directory to see what it generated
+Preferably run this script in a clean directory to see what it generated.

 # Wish list